 He grabbed the sales manager and we went out to look at the inventory.
 There were at least 20 buses.
-Surely, one of them had our name on, right?
+Surely, one of them had our name on it, right?

 Wrong.
-Every bus that fit our specifications (size, condition, etc.) was shot down by none other than the sales manager himself, John supporting his judgment.
+The sales manager himself shot down every bus that fit our specifications (size, condition, etc.), John supporting his judgment.
 It all came down to drivetrains, an aspect that Tawny and I had researched, but until that point, never realized just how important they were.

 Drivetrains are everything in the world of buses, even more so in the world of skoolies (converted buses).
 Why?

 Because you’re loading quite a lot of weight into it and traveling around with your home.
-It pays to find one that can carry the weight through mountain passes and wherever else you might roam without slowing to ten mph or overheating.
+When choosing a school bus, it pays to find one that can carry the weight through mountain passes and wherever else you might roam without slowing to ten mph or overheating.

 We wanted a bus so that we could travel as much as possible.
 What good would it be then, to have a bus that couldn’t take us anywhere?

-The sales manager and John explained to us the differences in engines and transmissions.
-We came to agree with them that it would have been unwise to buy any of the buses on the lot at the time, unless we wanted to spend a lot of money on repairs and/or a lot of time broken down.
+The sales manager and John explained to us the differences between engines and transmissions.
+We came to agree with them that it would have been unwise to buy any of the buses on the lot at the time unless we wanted to spend a lot of money on repairs and/or a lot of time breaking down.

 Fortunately, the sales manager (probably intrigued by our end goal) went an extra step and called his bus salesman who was out of town at the time – and we learned that two buses on a trade-in deal were on their way to the lot within the next few months.